tinybike/glitch/readme.md

 READ ME -- NewGlitch
 =========

-Version: 0.0.5
+Version: 0.0.6

 NewGlitch is a Python implementation of the original GLITCH program implemented in Perl.
 We felt that the original Perl program was pretty damn good, but unfortunately, with all the data we have and some inconsistencies in naming, the original program could not keep up with some breaking changes.
 I tried originally to just fix the Perl, but that turned out to be more difficult than I could handle and come to a solution, so NewGlitch was born.

-NewGlitch contains 2 key python scripts: glitch.py and logic_glitch.py. glitch.py is most of the "back end" functions which do the computation. logic_glitch.py contains a few useful functions, but mostly two classes, Glitcher and SmartGlitcher.
-SmartGlitcher is a "smart" output tool for Glitcher.
-You could use just glitch.py to compute the glitches in a raw way, use just Glitcher to compute each attribute, or use SmartGlitcher to help you make nice clean outputs when you have evil input structures, like, uhm, sonic anemometers.
+NewGlitch contains 4 key python scripts: map_glitch.py, glitch.py, logic_glitch.py, and front_glitch.py. map_glitch.py builds the lookup tables (json and yaml) from the database. glitch.py is most of the "back end" functions which do the computation. logic_glitch.py contains a few useful functions, but mostly two classes, Glitcher and SmartGlitcher.
+SmartGlitcher is a "smart" output tool for Glitcher. front_glitch.py is a rough "front-end" for glitch.
+It is purely python and html, with some jquery.
+The python is excuted via the bottle microframework.

+NewGlitch is versitile.
+You could use just the glitch.py to compute the glitches in a raw way, use just Glitcher to compute each attribute, or use SmartGlitcher to help you make nice clean outputs when you have evil input structures, like, uhm, sonic anemometers.

 Components
 ------

 map_glitch.py - generates .yaml and .json files that map the glitcher program onto any possible data set it could use in our database.
-Right now we find about 7 data sets, although some of them, like TW006, aren't very interesting. glitch.py - does the maths front_glitch.py - uses the bottle framework to dynamically route requests -- in progress logic_glitch.py - controls the mapping of glitch onto yaml files to reduce the inputs needed-- i.e. instead of you needing to figure out, can I glitch this, and what attributes from it are glitchable, you can just use logic_glitch's Glitcher class and SmartGlitcher class to handle this, and if it seems out of date, just execute map_glitch.py
+Right now we find about 7 data sets, although some of them, like TW006, aren't very interesting.

+glitch.py - does the maths

+front_glitch.py - uses the bottle framework to dynamically route requests -- in progress

+logic_glitch.py - controls the mapping of glitch onto yaml files to reduce the inputs needed.
+SmartGlitcher will navigate which glitching methods to use.

 map_glitch.py
 ------------